dojo/docs/releasenotes/migration-2.0.rst

 * Start adding Dojo 2.0 features into a Dojo 1.x application
 * Create a new Dojo 2.0 application, and leverage some Dojo 1.x widgets and features as modules.

 We strongly suggest learning the features of ES6 and TypeScript.
-And we suggest starting with the tutorials found on the Dojo 2 website at https://dojo.io/tutorials/ , and in particular, the tutorial on  `leveraging Dojo 1 Dijits within your Dojo 2 application <https://dojo.io/tutorials/1040_dojo1_dijits/>`_ .
+And we suggest starting with the tutorials found on the Dojo 2 website at https://dojo.io/tutorials/ .

 .. contents::
    :depth: 3